PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 .. admonition:: Definition
     :class: defn

-    PennyLane provides a collection of gradient-descent-based optimizers.
+    PennyLane provides a collection of optimizers based on gradient descent.
 These optimizers accept a cost function and initial parameters, and utilize PennyLane's automatic differentiation to perform gradient descent.

 .. tip::